Menu

 Co-Chair, SWPONL Legislation and Advocacy Committee

-Panel Discussion: Nursing Leadership Insight Survey (AONL Voice, May 2025)
+Panel Discussion: AONL Nursing Leadership Insight Study

 Panelists will share their perspectives on the survey's findings and reflect on how these insights relate to their own leadership experiences and challenges.